agregorash/UFC_Match_Outcome_Predictor/README.md

 ![tale_of_tape.jpg](https://github.com/agregorash/final_project/blob/main/Resources/tale_of_tape.jpg)

-So where is the real edge?
+So, where is the real edge?

-With the power of data this analysis will uncover the top variables correlated to wins in the largest mixed martial arts organization in the world, the UFC.
+With the power of data, this analysis will uncover the top variables correlated to wins in the largest mixed martial arts organization in the world, the UFC.
 In addition, using supervised machine learning this analysis will classify winners with an accuracy of at least 75%.

 DISCLAIMER: This analysis was formed for educational purposes and should not be used for gambling or financial gain.

-### Questions we hope to answer with data:
+## Questions we hope to answer with data:

 **1. What are the top 5 fighter metrics that contribute to winning a UFC match?**